 - It’s still no picnic.
 You’ve still got to prove your injuries to tight-fisted insurance companies (who hate paying even if you deserve it) or to skeptical jurors.
 And you’ve got to be very careful about medical proof.
 Improper medical testimony can lose your right to compensation.

 The best way to protect yourself is hire a proven professional who earns a living gathering this evidence and presenting it convincingly, so you don’t worry about being shortchanged.
 There's some extremely good reasons to hire a personal injury attorney.
-If you’ve got questions about your case, start a live chat to see what we can do to answer them.
+If you’ve got questions about your case, call toll free at 888-230-1841 to get answers.